rapid7/insightconnect-plugins/checkpoint_ngfw/help.md

 #### Set Threat Protection

-This action is used to set Threat Protection.
+This action is used to set a threat protection action.

 ##### Input